 This type of driver is already supported by the RoadRunner and does not require any additional installations.

-Here is a detailed description of each of the in-memory-specific options:
+Below is a more detailed description of the various boltdb options.:

 file: Database file path name.
 In the case that such a file does not exist, RoadRunner will create this file on its